-Out-of-network care is one of the most confusing and costly areas of healthcare benefits for employees and employers alike.
-In a traditional benefits model - what we call the BUCA system (Blue Cross, UnitedHealthcare, Cigna, Aetna) - out-of-network care generally means that an employee sees a provider or uses a facility that has not signed a contract with their insurance plan.
-This lack of a contract leads to higher costs, unpredictable billing, and a lot of paperwork.
+Out-of-network care is confusing and costly.
+In a traditional benefits model—the BUCA system (Blue Cross, UnitedHealthcare, Cigna, Aetna)—out-of-network care means an employee sees a provider who hasn't signed a contract with their plan.
+No contract means higher costs, unpredictable bills, and lots of paperwork.

 How Out-of-Network Costs Are Calculated

-When an employee uses an out-of-network provider, the insurance company typically does not cover the full billed amount.
+When an employee uses an out-of-network provider, the insurance company doesn't cover the full billed amount.
 Instead, it pays based on a “usual, customary, and reasonable” (UCR) rate.
-The difference between what the provider charges and what the insurer says is “reasonable” is often billed directly to the employee.
-This is called balance billing.
+The difference between what the provider charges and what the insurer says is “reasonable” gets billed directly to the employee.
+That's balance billing.

 Here's a simplified example:

-Contrast this with in-network care: the provider has agreed to accept the insurer’s negotiated rate (e.g., $600) as payment in full.
+Contrast that with in-network care: the provider has agreed to accept the insurer's negotiated rate (e.g., $600) as payment in full.
 The employee only pays their share of that $600.
+It's a mess.

 Deductibles and Out-of-Pocket Maximums Differ